stassa/wh40ksim/README.md

 Thought for the day: Good things come to those who wait.
 --------------------------------------------------------

-In this case, if you wait long enough I'll probably end up fleshing out this silly little project with more bells and whistles, until you can actually make use of it.
+If you wait long enough I'll probably end up fleshing out this silly little project with more bells and whistles, until you can actually make use of it.

 But heed my warning: a simulation is just a simulation.
 At best, you can hope to learn what are the probabilities of different outcomes to your actions.
 How a